My Verses for Your Motivation

 Brief our meeting in this fleeting age,

-Yet pure lands hold our next engagement.
+Yet pure lands await our next engagement.

-Trust the law of cause and stage,
+Trust the law of cause and fruition,

-And we shall meet where dakinis dance,
+And we shall meet where ḍākinīs dance,

-In Amitabha’s endless gaze, dear Ānanda.
+In Amitābha's boundless gaze, dear Ānanda.

 XVII.
 A Humble Offering